-4 Reasons Your Toilet Won’t Flush – and 4 Ways to Fix It!
+4 Reasons Your Toilet Won’t Flush & 4 Ways to Fix It!

 Trying to figure out the problem that’s preventing a toilet from flushing properly can be frustrating if you don’t know what you’re looking for.
-That’s why we decided to share the four most common reasons for a toilet being temporarily unable to flush, and how to fix them yourself – this most common of plumbing problems happens to all of us sooner or later, but in the vast majority of cases can be fixed quickly and easily.
+That’s why we decided to share the four most common reasons for a toilet being temporarily unable to flush, and how to fix them yourself.
+This common plumbing problem happens to all of us sooner or later, but in the vast majority of cases can be fixed quickly and easily.

 Here are the top four reasons your toilet won’t flush.

-Using too much toilet paper, or attempting to flush anything other than toilet paper down the toilet can clog the pipe and make further flushing impossible.
+Problem: Using too much toilet paper or attempting to flush anything other than toilet paper down the toilet can clog the pipe and make further flushing impossible.
 Sanitary napkins are a common culprit behind clogs like this.

 The Lift Chain Isn’t Working